espnet/espnet/README.md

 Note that if you want to use multi-gpu, the installation of [nccl](https://developer.nvidia.com/nccl) is required before setup.

+### Error due to ACS (Multiple GPUs)
+If the training freezes or lower than expected performance is observed when executing a training and DIGITS has been configured to use multiple GPUs, verify that PCI Express Access Control Services (ACS) are disabled.
+Larger discussion can be found at this [link1](https://devtalk.nvidia.com/default/topic/883054/multi-gpu-peer-to-peer-access-failing-on-tesla-k80-/?offset=26) [link2](https://www.linuxquestions.org/questions/linux-newbie-8/howto-list-all-users-in-system-380426/) [link3](https://github.com/pytorch/pytorch/issues/1637)
+To disable the PCI Express ACS follow instructions written [here](https://github.com/NVIDIA/caffe/issues/10).
+You need to have a ROOT user access or request to your administrator for it.

 ### Docker Container
 To work inside a docker container, execute `run.sh` located inside the docker directory.
 It will build a container and execute the main program specified by the following GPU, ASR example, and outside directory information, as follows: